 Once you find a domain, you want to check out and get it for yourself.
 I would recommend adding domain privacy to your domain.
-This keeps your name and address private from spammers.
-It’s well worth the cost.
-It costs money at GoDaddy, but it’s free for the first year at Namecheap.
+This keeps your name and address private from spammers as it’s free at Namecheap.
 You can register your domain for as little as one year, but you get the most savings if you go for more than one.
 It’s up to you.

 After you find a domain, then it’s time to get hosting.
-As stated above, you can get a free domain with hosting through SiteGround.
-You can also buy your domain at pretty much any host.
-I like to keep mine separate for security reasons.
+I like to keep my domain and hosting separate for security reasons.
 I don’t want someone to have to keys to my entire castle if you know what I mean.

 I’ sure you’ve seen so many recommendations for hosting companies out there.
 Bluehost and Hostgator come up a lot in conversations, but from my experience (that’s from monitoring and dealing with sites day in and day out), these leave a lot to be desired.
 They might be inexpensive, but your site will be slow, they will up sell you to death, and their technical support isn’t very good.
 I move more sites away from Bluehost and HostGator than any other host.
 There is a reason why I don’t recommend or use them.
 That is why I recommend SiteGround.
 Many of my clients are using their service and it’s excellent and your site will be much faster.
 You can read more about the hosts we recommend and the ones we do not.